 Hang out in Town Hall Square

-One of Riga’s landmarks is the Town Hall Square, where the beautiful House of the Blackheads is located.
+The Town Hall Square is where the beautiful House of the Blackheads is located.
 The square has been completely rebuilt as it was destroyed during WWII.
 This is the place where Riga used to light its Christmas tree for centuries – now, a stone remains to show where the tree used to be located, but unless you know it is there you won’t really notice it.
 It’ also where the Town Hall is located.

 Located in the Town Square you will find the famous House of the Blackheads which I have mentioned above, and the Museum of the Occupation, which I will talk about more in depth below.
 You’ll also see the statue of a knight which intends to represent the Medieval privileges which Riga used to have.
 Make sure to go – it’s among the unmissable things to do in Riga.